DECODEproject/whitepaper/decode-whitepaper.md

 - DECODE will develop a decentralised IoT data access system using open standards (for example, CoAP, MQTT, UPnP, etc.)  that accommodates legacy devices, smart objects and new services, enabled by controllable data sharing.
 These will be embedded in a modern scalable blockchain, and supported by distributed smart rules, providing a fully decentralised social-application ecosystem.
 - DECODE builds on a Free and Open Source Software (FOSS) and hardware platform.
 - DECODE technology will provide a means to manage identities of parties as collections of personal attributes, access and influence in the domain of the body (BAN), local (LAN) and wide area network (WAN).
-It will develop specific data-brokers based on the generic principles proposed for each network, backed by a state of the art blockchain infrastructure supporting smart contracts and privacy protections.
+It will develop specific data-brokers based on the generic principles proposed for each network, backed by a state of the art blockchain infrastructure supporting smart rules and privacy protections.
 - DECODE will develop an intuitive interface empowering citizens to control with the click of a button with whom they share their data, in which format (addressing interoperability), and who is allowed to perform actions at what times, up to the lowest possible granularity.
 Specific policy language will be developed that is both easy to express smart rules in, and easy to audit for compliance and to build trust.
 - DECODE will develop a decentralised system for accessing private IoT data and open civic data, creating a data index and data presentation interface, able to deliver secure, stable, validated datasets to a data entitlement layer in which citizens are in full control of these datasets.
 - “MyData approach”: Let the citizen control who can access their personal data and under what circumstances, using adaptive, smart, context-dependent access rules.